06/02/2026

 Emergency protocol

-The aid contingent is possible thanks to two key frameworks that the University has in order to activate the necessary resources in case of an emergency.
-On one hand, the Protocol for social accompaniment for special vulnerability, humanitarian emergency and refuge at the URV establishes what any unit or member of the University must do if they receive a demand for extraordinary help from students, teaching and research staff or administrative and service staff in a situation of extreme vulnerability or humanitarian emergency, with special attention to refugees or people in a comparable situation.
-URV Solidària is responsible for channeling the measures to guarantee access to basic services and attend to their needs with criteria of equity.
+The assistance provided by URV Solidària is possible thanks to two key frameworks that enable the University to activate the necessary resources in case of an emergency.
+The first is the Protocol to provide assistance for URV community members in situations of special vulnerability, humanitarian emergency or displacement.
+This protocol establishes what any unit or member of the University must do if they receive a request for special help from students, teaching and research staff or administrative and service staff in one of these situations, with a particular focus on refugees or displaced people.
+URV Solidària is responsible for channelling measures to ensure that they get equal access to basic services and to having their needs met.

-Joan Fuster highlights that the cases are diverse, ranging from students on campus to those in hybrid or distance learning programs located directly in conflict zones.
-Recently, this framework even helped cover the final payments for a Palestinian student completing her PhD.
+According to Joan Fuster, the circumstances of those requiring assistance vary considerably, from students on campus to those in hybrid or distance learning programmes located directly in conflict zones.
+For example, the framework even recently helped cover the final payments for a Palestinian student completing her doctoral degree at the URV.

-On the other hand, all Catalan universities have, since November 2025, a common protocol of guidelines for the academic reception of refugees or assimilated people.
+The second protocol was adopted by all Catalan universities in November 2025 and is a set of guidelines governing the academic reception of refugees or assimilated people.

-“We are at a very critical moment, in which one crisis overlaps the previous one and this is here to stay,” points out Fuster.
-For this reason, beyond the containment of the emergency, the URV has other lines of aid, such as the call for tuition grants for students affected by the conflict in Ukraine who began their studies at the University with the help of the funds provided by the Spanish Ministry of Education over the last three academic years.
+“We are at a very critical moment in which one crisis comes hard on the heels of another, and that state of affairs doesn’t look like it will change anytime soon,” points out Fuster.
+For this reason, in addition to protocols that seek to deal with the immediate emergency, the URV has other lines of assistance, such as the tuition grants provided with the help of funds from the Spanish Ministry of Education over the last three academic years for students affected by the conflict in Ukraine.

-Currently there are six Ukrainian students continuing their studies at the URV with University scholarships, but the call remains open throughout the academic year until the budget is exhausted.
+Currently six Ukrainian students are studying at the URV thanks to these University tuition grants, and applications for grants will remain open throughout the academic year until the budget is exhausted.

 Cooperation projects by the University community

-Another line of available aid is the one that finances development cooperation projects led by members of the URV community.
-It aims to transfer knowledge and technology developed by the University staff and students focused on the eradication of poverty, the promotion of a culture of peace, gender equality and the protection of the environment and human rights.
-The rules establish as preferred countries those identified as geographical priorities in the annual development cooperation plans of the Catalan Governmenmt.
+Another line of assistance available comes in the form of grants to fund development cooperation projects led by members of the URV community.
+These aim to transfer knowledge and technology developed by URV staff and students to assist in the eradication of poverty, the promotion of peace and gender equality and the protection of the environment and human rights.
+The rules of the grants give preference to countries identified as geographical priorities in the Catalan Government’s annual development cooperation plans.

 Print Friendly, PDF & Email